 Miscalculation may sound like a simple mistake, but the IRS won’t let that go.
 To avoid mathematical errors, make sure to triple-check your forms and review them before filing, ensuring that the records add up.
 Remember that the IRS audits those who have discrepancies in their reports, so your calculations must be accurate.

 If you have a full-time job, part-time work, and several freelance or per-project-basis gigs, know that all your income is taxable; thus, you must include them in your report.
 If you’re unsure about which form to report your other sources of income, you may ask for help from a tax professional.

 4. Wrongly itemizing finances

 Often, taxpayers itemize deductions more than or below what is qualified.
 It’s important to know that there are rules that apply to tax deductions.
-You will be required to provide proof for the deductions enumerated on your tax return, such as your charitable contributions and moving expenses.
+You must provide proof of the deductions enumerated on your tax return, such as your charitable contributions and moving expenses.